learning-zone/ielts-materials/README.md

 |Cumbersome    |difficult to handle or use |
 |Feasible      |practicable, possible      |

-## Q. It is generally accepted that exercise is good for children and teenagers.
+## Q. ***It is generally accepted that exercise is good for children and teenagers.
 Therefore, physical education and sport should be compulsory for all students in all schools.
 What do you think?
-Give reasons for your answers and include any relevant examples from your own knowledge or experience.
+Give reasons for your answers and include any relevant examples from your own knowledge or experience.***

-Exercise is important throughout life for all age groups in order to maintain both physical heath and mental wellbeing.
-Making sports instruction and physical education mandatory for all able bodied school students is a good idea, because it establishes beneficial exercise habits and enhances other aspects of their lives.

-Sports is a great source of lessons for life.
-It teaches us to take nothing for grated and to treat others with respect.
-The smug individual or over confident team is always vulnerable and may be beaten by an opponent with less obvious skill but more tenacity and determination.
-Sport teaches us how to behave or how not to behave in defeat.
-Maintaining composure in the face of disappointment is a like skill well worth mastering, as is the ability to recover quickly after setbacks.

-Sports teaches us concentration, discipline and a good works ethic ( essential for academic achievement as well).
-It is only by training hard, staying focused and exercising self-control that we attain success.
-We learn a lot about competition but sport teaches us restraint too.
-We need to keep a cool head in the midst of intense pressure to have a hance winning.
-To be calm and composed under pressure is an enormous advantage at exam time.

-Team Sports also teach us how to work a team.
-Being a team players is rated very highly by employers and knowing how to interact and co-operate with others prepare us not only for the workplace but for the rest of our social lives.

-To Conclude, sport definitely ha a place in the school curriculum because students will became fit and active, improve their attitude to study and learn many important life skills.
-For these reasons all students who are physically able should be required to participate in physical education in addition to their academic subjects.
+According to a large number of people, exercise is good for young children and teenagers.
+Hence, schools should make physical education and sports mandatory for all students.
+In my opinion, I completely agree with this idea of giving importance to physical education and sport in the school curriculum.

+To start with, exercise is the key to physical and mental health.
+It keeps the body of a child active and brings enthusiasm in him to complete other activities during the day.
+As most of the physical exercises are done in open grounds, they give young people a chance to connect with the nature.
+In addition, youngsters who play sports on a regular basis learn to accept success and defeat gracefully.
+These players get to compare their performance with each other and get encouraged to perform better.
+Team spirit is also one of the major benefits of playing sports which includes team participation.

+Moreover, these exercises and sports help children to fight their sedentary lifestyle.
+For example, a child who has a sports competition next week will practice his skills at home as well.
+It also encourages the parents to spend their time with their children to train them for the league.
+This makes the entire family shift towards a healthy lifestyle that consists of regular physical exercise.
+Introducing exercise in the school timetable helps students to get a break from the exhaustive academic subjects and return to it with renewed interest.
+A student who is not very strong at academics gets a wonderful opportunity to build her career in sports if these sports are taught at school.

+In conclusion, I strongly support the idea of making physical exercise and sports compulsory in primary and secondary learning institutions because sports benefit the overall growth and development of children.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>